PatrickLang/kubernetes-windows-dev/README.md

 1. Fork the [acs-engine](https://github.com/Azure/acs-engine) repo in GitHub.

-2. Clone your fork of the Kubernetes repo
+2. Clone your fork of the ACS-Engine repo

 ```bash
 # clone your fork as origin
 git clone https://github.com/<your_github_username>/acs-engine.git
 ```

-3. Set upstream to the main Kubernetes repo.
+3. Set upstream to the main ACS-Engine repo.

 ```bash
 cd acs-engine